GontarNikita/Projects/README.md

 ﻿# Our progects
-In this repositori you can see latest project what we done.
+Folder geps_ru - only markup
+Folder geps_wp_themes implementetion markup for wp themes

+#In this repositoriy i lay out some project what i did with my team